OnCrew vs in-house receptionist

 Best AI Answering Service for Contractors

-The AI-only category overview: trade-built AI vs general-purpose AI, what each handles, and where the ROI actually shows up for HVAC, plumbing, electrical, and roofing.
+The AI-only category overview: configured contractor AI vs general-purpose AI, what each handles, and how to evaluate fit for HVAC, plumbing, electrical, and roofing.

 Read the AI buyer guideAI Answering Service for Contractors

-What an AI answering service should actually do for trades: trade-aware triage, urgent detection, intake fields contractors need, and on-call routing.
+What an AI answering service should do for trades: configured intake, urgent-call flags, intake fields contractors need, and team handoffs.

 See the AI answering breakdownBest Answering Service for Contractors in 2026

-The cross-category 2026 buyer guide: trade-built AI, generalist AI, live virtual receptionists, and traditional call centers scored against the same framework.
+The cross-category 2026 buyer guide: configured contractor AI, generalist AI, live receptionist providers, and traditional call centers compared against the same framework.

 Read the 2026 buyer guideHVAC Answering Service Guide

-How an answering service should handle no-heat, no-cool, and gas-smell calls for HVAC shops, including urgent-alert workflow.
+How an answering service should handle no-heat, no-cool, and gas-smell calls for HVAC shops, including urgent-call handoff workflow.

 Read the HVAC guidePlumbing Answering Service Guide

-Plumbing call handling: burst pipes, sewer backups, slab leaks, water heater failures, and the intake script that turns a panic call into a captured job.
+Plumbing call handling: burst pipes, sewer backups, slab leaks, water heater failures, and the intake script that creates a reviewable call record.

 Read the plumbing guideElectrician Answering Service Guide

-What an electrical answering service should ask and capture for panel trips, burning smells, sparking outlets, and EV charger emergencies.
+What an electrical answering service should ask and capture for panel trips, burning smells, sparking outlets, and EV charger calls.

-Read the electrician guideTry OnCrew free for 14 days
+See the cost guideTry OnCrew free for 14 days

 No charge today.
 No contracts.
-Purpose-built for contractor phone lines.
+Configured for contractor phone lines.

 Start your 14-day free trialNo charge today.
 Card on file to start the trial.
 Cancel anytime.